SUSE/ha-sap-terraform-deployments/aws/README.md

 Will deploy 2 `m4.large` instances in Frankfurt, instead of the `m4.2xlarge` default ones.
 The iSCSI server is always deployed with the `t2.micro` type instance.

-Finally, the number of cluster nodes can be modified with the option `-var ninstances`.
+Finally, the number of cluster nodes can be modified with the option `-var hana_count`.
 For example:

 ```
-terraform apply -var aws_region=eu-central-1 -var ninstances=4
+terraform apply -var aws_region=eu-central-1 -var hana_count=4
 ```

 Will deploy in Frankfurt 1 `t2.micro` instance as an iSCSI server, and 4 `m4.2xlarge` instances as cluster nodes.

-All this means that basically the default command `terraform apply` and be also written as `terraform apply -var instancetype=m4.2xlarge -var ninstances=2`.
+All this means that basically the default command `terraform apply` and be also written as `terraform apply -var instancetype=m4.2xlarge -var hana_count=2`.